TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 - Apply the type ms:document to the node.
 - Set all medical properties (metadata).

-If we translate this into Java it can look like this
+If we translate this into Java it might look something like this
 {% highlight java%}
 // get file name from nodeRef
 String fileName = medicalNodeService.getName(actionedUponNodeRef);